yvkozub/curl/docs/ECH.md

 ```

 The ``--ech true`` option is opportunistic, so will try to do ECH but won't fail if
-the client for example can't find any ECHConfig values.
+the client for example cannot find any ECHConfig values.
 The ``--ech hard``
-option hard-fails if there is no ECHConfig found in DNS, so for now, that's not
+option hard-fails if there is no ECHConfig found in DNS, so for now, that is not
 a good option to set as a default.

 ## Code changes for ECH support when using DoH